quozd/awesome-dotnet/CONTRIBUTING.md

 * Keep descriptions concise, clear and simple
 * New categories, or improvements to the existing ones are also welcome

+## Pull requests workflow

+Please, submit one pull requests with one link per PR.
+If you want to add several links, you should create PR for each links, unless all of the proposed projects are belong to the same category.

 ## Quality standard

 To stay on the list, projects should follow these quality standards: